eparey/pesci/wiki/Input-Files.md

 - **Example 2:**  [Ensembl bioMart](www.ensembl.org/info/data/biomart/index.html) (or [Ensembl Metazoa bioMart](www.metazoa.ensembl.org/info/data/biomart/index.html)

-    (two species are in ensembl or ensembl metazoa or any other ensembl collection) How to get = biomart, select species 1 Dataset click attributes tick the circle Homologues (Max select 6 orthologues), in the gene menu select only 1 type of id Gene stable ID (or protein if matches single cell) + Orthologue select species 2 only gene id (or any) + click results and tsv and unique results only)

-    Tab separated + possible empty col2 (can be removed using biomart filter but pesci does not care)
+    Orthologous genes for a pair of species can be obtained from Ensembl bioMart as follows: 1. choose dataset: select genes of species 1, 2. click attributes and tick the "Homologues (Max select 6 orthologues)" circle, 3. expand the gene menu and select only a single type of ID (corresponding to IDs in the single-cell data), 4. click the orthologues for species 2, selecting again only one type of IDsm 5. click "Results" on the top left of the screen, tick unique results only and click Go to get the orthologies in tsv format.

-    Ensembl bioMart format (tab-separated)
+    Ensembl bioMart format (tab-separated, possibly empty column 2)
     ```
     Procro_TTN  Cragig_TTN
     Procro_g1332    Cragig_g145